American International Church

 The American International Church, currently located at the Whitefield Memorial Church on Tottenham Court Road in London, was established to cater for American expatriates resident in London.
 Organised in the American denominational tradition, the church was originally named the American Church in London but changed its name in 2013 to reflect that it caters to approximately 30 different nationalities.

-The church is particularly known for its soup kitchen which feeds around 70 people per day.
+The church is particularly known for its soup kitchen, which feeds around 70 people per day.

 Whitefield Memorial Church

 The first chapel on the site was built in 1756 for Evangelical preacher George Whitefield.
 It was enlarged in 1759.
 John Wesley preached a sermon "On the death of the Rev Mr George Whitefield" both there and at Whitefield's Tabernacle, Moorfields, in 1770.

 The original chapel stood on the west side of Tottenham Court Road, between Tottenham Street and Howland Street, surrounded by fields and gardens.
 Its foundation stone was laid by Whitefield in June 1756, and it opened for its dedication service on 7 November of the same year.
 Its initial popularity led to plans being drawn up for enlargement, and these were quickly put into effect in 1759.
 Beneath the chapel, a vault was also prepared; it was Whitefield's hope that he could be interred here along with his wife Elizabeth and the two Wesleys, but he died and was buried in Newburyport, Massachusetts.

-In 1890 the building was taken down and re-erected as Whitefield's Central Mission.
-In 1895 the coffins buried in the crypt (including Elizabeth Whitefield, but excluding the lead coffin of Augustus Toplady) were moved to Chingford Mount Cemetery in north London.
+In 1890, the building was taken down and re-erected as Whitefield's Central Mission.
+In 1895, the coffins buried in the crypt (including Elizabeth Whitefield, but excluding the lead coffin of Augustus Toplady) were moved to Chingford Mount Cemetery in north London.

-From 1903 to his death in 1914, the church's minister was Silvester Horne, the father of the broadcaster Kenneth Horne.
+From 1903 until his death in 1914, the church's minister was Silvester Horne, the father of the broadcaster Kenneth Horne.

-On Palm Sunday 1945 the church building was destroyed by the last V-2 rocket to fall on London.
+On Palm Sunday 1945, the church building was destroyed by the last V-2 rocket to fall on London.
 A new chapel was built in 1957, and the grounds became a public thoroughfare.

-Since 1972 the chapel has been the home of the American International Church.
+Since 1972, the chapel has been the home of the American International Church.
 It was offered to them by the United Reformed Church when they were forced to move from their building in North Audley Street in 1972.
 It also houses the London Chinese Lutheran Church.